Providing evidence to build healthy cities

 UrbanCare, a three-phase methodology

-for city makers to provide spaces for urban health.
+for city makers to build efficient spaces for urban health.

 - Eliminate hazardous urban heat spots through climate designs

 - Stop rainwater runoff and water pollution levels with water-sensitive planning.

 - Reduce hard sealed surfaces with a diverse and practical green